sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 can be used to update the local mesh size after each mesh deformation, in case this is ``True``, so that elements which become smaller also obtain a higher stiffness and vice versa.
 The default is ``False``.

-There is also a different possibility to define the stiffness parameter :math:`\mu` using CASHOCS, namely to define :math:`\mu` in terms of how close a point of the computational domain is to a boundary.
+There is also a different possibility to define the stiffness parameter :math:`\mu` using cashocs, namely to define :math:`\mu` in terms of how close a point of the computational domain is to a boundary.
 In the following we will explain this alternative way of defining :math:`\mu`.
 To do so, we must first set the boolean parameter ::